 Each of these termite-control questions deserves individual treatment.

-If you are going to be a bit less paranoid and will let the mulch come into contact with the foundation, then limit the depth of the layer of mulch to about two inches (in fact, even if kept further away from the house, a mulch layer in a foundation bed should not be much deeper than this, with four inches being maximum depth).
-But how close should the mulch be allowed to come to a wooden surface?
-Burnett's Landscaping in Salem, Connecticut (U.S.) recommends "at least eight inches of exposed foundation between the top of the planting bed and the wood sill plate of the house structure."
+If you are less paranoid and intend to let mulch come into contact with the cement of your foundation, then limit the depth of the layer of mulch to about two inches (in fact, even if kept further away from the house, a mulch layer in a foundation bed should not be much deeper than this, with four inches being maximum depth).
+In answering the question of how close to allow mulch to come to the wood on your house wall, Burnett's Landscaping in Salem, Connecticut (U.S.) recommends "at least eight inches of exposed foundation between the top of the planting bed and the wood sill plate of the house structure."

 The issue is not termites being drawn to a property by the promise of a wood mulch that they can eat, but rather termites that are already present (in the soil) exploiting the mulch as a hiding place, using it as a launching pad to invade your house.
 Termites like moisture, and all mulches provide that to some degree.
-In fact, good moisture-retention is one of the prerequisites for the most effective mulches.
+In fact, good moisture-retention is one of the hallmarks of the most effective mulches.
 Your plants enjoy this quality in a mulch, but so do the termites.
 And remember, even mulches that retain less moisture (such as stone mulches) still furnish pests with a place to hide.
-To sum up, the case is not so much that mulch draws termites to a property (they were probably there already), as it is that mulch makes life more comfortable for these pests.
-And placing mulch near the foundation, specifically, just invites them to rise up out of the soil and search for ways to penetrate your house's walls.
-And who needs that, right?

 The good news is that there are actually some kinds of wood mulch that termites dislike: